zenzike/snap-extension-hdbc/README.md

 ~~~~

 The following code shows how you can access a connection to your
-database using the 'connWrapper' function that is exported from
+database using the `connWrapper` function that is exported from
 this package:

 ~~~~